woernerm/dagmaid/README.md

     %% Copy: Running (212s)
     %% Inform: Waiting
     ```
     Valid states are `Success`, `Failed`, `Running`, and `Waiting`.
-Blocks which are
-    not mentioned are assumed to be in `Waiting` state with undefined runtime.
+Blocks not mentioned are assumed to be in the `Waiting` state with an undefined runtime.

 4. Update the information in the file at least once a minute (keep the timestamp recent
     even if nothing else changes).
-Dagmaid will read the file once a second and
+Dagmaid reads the file in a specified interval and
-    update the diagram in the browser.
+    updates the diagram in the browser.
+In the below example, it is set to half a second.

-5. The diagram.mmd files need to be served by a web server.
+5. The .mmd files must be served by a web server.
 If you have Python installed,
     this can be as simple as calling `python -m http.server` in the directory containing the
     files.
 They will then be served at `http://localhost:8000/`.